DARPA-CRITICALMAAS/ta2-minmod-kg/README.md

 ```
 openssl req -x509 -newkey rsa:4096 -keyout privkey.pem -out fullchain.pem -sha256 -days 3650 -nodes -subj "/C=XX/ST=StateName/L=CityName/O=CompanyName/OU=CompanySectionName/CN=CommonNameOrHostname"
 ```

+### Generating API configuration

+Create a copy of [config.yml.template](/config.yml.template) at the same folder and name it `config.yml`.
+Update the values accordingly.
+Note that you must update the secret key for the API by running `openssl rand -hex 32` and update the value in `config.yml`.

 ### Setup dependencies